ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 ### provideMockStore

-Provides a *mock store* for testing effects or something which has a dependency on `Store` without setting up reducers.
+The `provideMockStore()` method registers providers that allow you to mock out the `Store` for testing functionality that has a dependency on `Store` without setting up reducers.
 You can write tests validating behaviors corresponding to the specific state snapshot easily.

 Note: All dispatched actions don't affect to the state, but you can see them in the `Actions` stream.